Italy’s fourth-largest city, Turin, is the essence of la dolce vita.

 8. Enjoy views and a cocktail in Italy’s highest bar

 Dizzying views of the city and its Alpine amphitheater laid out around your feet unfold from the 37th floor of the city’s lofty Intesa Sanpaolo skyscraper – a striking, glass-and-steel work of contemporary architecture, designed by celebrity Italian architect Renzo Piano as the headquarters of the Intesa Sanpaolo banking group.

 Its crowning glory is the futuristic rooftop where skilled mixologists behind the bar at Piano35 shake a sassy spin on Italian classics.
 Order a signature Bicerin cocktail (mixing sweet Mancino vermouth with coffee liqueur, sherry and milk) or Spritz No More (vodka, elderflower liqueur, sake and chili pepper).

-Bargain-hunters can follow urbanites at weekends to Balon, a sprawling and mesmerizingly raucous flea market north of Porta Palazzo since 1857.
+Bargain hunters can follow urbanites on weekends to Balon, a sprawling and mesmerizingly raucous flea market north of Porta Palazzo since 1857.
 More specialized antique and vintage dealers move in on the second Sunday of the month at the Gran Balon market.